-Voting systems should be software independent, meaning that "an undetected change or error in its software cannot cause an undetectable change or error in an election outcome" [29, 30, 31].
+Voting systems should be software independent, meaning that "an undetected change or error in its software cannot cause an undetectable change or error in an election outcome" [30, 31, 32].
 Software independence is similar to tamper-evident packaging: if somebody opens the container and disturbs the contents, it will leave a trace.

 The use of software-independent voting systems is supposed to ensure that if someone fraudulently hacks the voting machines to steal votes, we'll know about it.
 But we also want to know the true outcome in order to avoid a do-over election.
-A voting system is strongly software independent if it is software independent and, moreover, a detected change or error in an election outcome (due to change or error in the software) can be corrected using only the ballots and ballot records of the current election [29, 30].
+A voting system is strongly software independent if it is software independent and, moreover, a detected change or error in an election outcome (due to change or error in the software) can be corrected using only the ballots and ballot records of the current election [30, 31].
 Strong software independence combines tamper evidence with a kind of resilience: there's a way to tell whether faulty software caused a problem, and a way to recover from the problem if it did.

 Software independence and strong software independence are now standard terms in the analysis of voting systems, and it is widely accepted that voting systems should be software independent.
-Indeed, version 2.0 of the Voluntary Voting System Guidelines (VVSG 2.0) incorporates this principle [10].
+Indeed, version 2.0 of the Voluntary Voting System Guidelines (VVSG 2.0) incorporates this principle [11].

-an error?
+But as we will show, these standard definitions are incomplete and inadequate, because the word undetectable hides several important questions: Who detects the change or error in an election outcome?
+How can a person prove that she has detected an error?
 What happens when someone detects an error-does the election outcome remain erroneous?
 Or conversely: How can an election administrator prove that the election outcome not been altered, or prove that the correct outcome was recovered if a software malfunction was detected?
 The standard definition does not distinguish evidence available to an election official, to the public, or just to a single voter; nor does it consider the possibility of false alarms.